honojs/website/getting-started/basic.md

 ## Return HTML

 Hono is also suitable for returning a little HTML.
 Rename the file to `src/index.tsx` and configure it to use JSX (check with each runtime as it is different).
-You don't need to use a fat front-end framework.
+You don't need to use a huge front-end framework.

 ```tsx
 const View = () => {